-The spectral amplitudes at designated periods were corrected according to equations (6) and (8) above.
-The correction was based on the 3-D global model of the crust and upper mantle CUB2.0 by Shapiro and Ritzwoller (2002).
-This model is constructed on a 2°×2° grid.
-To find factors $S(\omega, h, \varphi)$ for given moment tensor M_0M and depth h, we calculate the strain $\mathbf{E}(\omega, h, \varphi)$ for the 1-D structure at the grid node nearest to the epicenter.
-To avoid effects caused by the nearnodal radiation, we exclude records for which the theoretical value of $|M{ii}E^{ij}|$ for a given azimuth φ is less than 0.1 of its maximum value.
-To calculate factor $B(\omega)$ according to equation (4), we use the 1-D structure at the grid node nearest to the station.
-The local values of $B(\omega)$ differ from the average across the region in the range of $\pm 10\%$, except deep seas and oceans.
-Spectral attenuation coefficients are estimated using both single-station measurements corrected for the source and receiver terms and inter-station measurements.
-The corrected amplitudes for 18 s period are plotted as a function of distance in Figure 6.
+The spectral amplitudes at designated periods were corrected according to equations (5) and (7) above.
+The correction, based on CUB2.0, is constructed on a $2^{\circ} \times 2^{\circ}$ grid.
+To find factors $S(\omega,h,\varphi)$ for given moment tensor M_0M and depth h, we calculated the strain $\mathbf{E}(\omega,h,\varphi)$ for the 1-D structure at the grid node nearest the epicenter.
+To avoid effects caused by the near-nodal radiation, we excluded records for which the theoretical value of $|M{ij}E^{ij}|$ for a given azimuth φ is less than 0.1 of its maximum value.
+To calculate factor $B(\omega)$ according to equation (4), we used the 1-D structure at the grid node nearest to the station.
+The local values of $B(\omega)$ differ from the average across the region in the range of $\pm 10\%$, except for deep seas and oceans.

+Spectral attenuation coefficients were estimated using both single-station measurements corrected for the source and receiver terms and inter-station measurements, The corrected amplitudes $A{corr} = A{pred}/A{obs}$ for 18 s period are plotted as a function of distance in Figure 6 together with the regression line.
+The slope of this line determines the average attenuation coefficient for the region.
 The figure shows that there are indications of a possible bias in source parameters, which results in non-zero crossing by the least-square line at the zero distance.
-Moreover, many calculated average attenuation coefficients are negative, especially at epicentral distances less than 5000 km, in contradiction of the physical nature of attenuation.
-There are several possible explanations for this phenomenon:
+Moreover, many calculated average attenuation coefficients are negative, especially at epicentral distances less than 5000 km, in contradiction to the physical nature of attenuation.
+Possible explanations for this phenomenon include:

-- (1) errors in stations' amplitude responses; - (2) contamination of the measured spectra of the fundamental-mode Rayleigh wave by higher modes and multiple arrivals; - (3) errors in source parameters (the source depth, moment tensor, scalar moment); - (4) inadequate description of wave propagation by the ray theory (neglecting off-path propagation, scattering, etc.).
+(1) errors in stations' amplitude responses;

+- (2) contamination of the measured spectra of the fundamental-mode Rayleigh wave by higher modes and multiple arrivals; - (3) errors in source parameters (source depth, moment tensor, scalar moment); and - (4) inadequate description of wave propagation by the ray theory (e.g., neglecting off-path propagation, scattering).

 The maximum number of negative average attenuation coefficients in raw data occurs at short distances (10-12 % of all measurements).
-This percentage decreases at least in two times at greater epicentral distances.
-To overcome this effect we introduced the procedures for declustering and weighting of data depending on the epicentral distance.
-Declustering procedure selects data belonging to similar paths, finds the average amplitude for the cluster and rejects data, of which the deviation from the average value is more than the Root mean square (Rms) value of deviations.
-Further grooming of the data has been done after obtaining the preliminary tomographic maps of $\gamma(\omega)$ by excluding paths to 6 stations which generated anomalously large residuals.
-Such stations are mainly deployed on islands or very close to the ocean coast and very sensitive to station-epicenter azimuths.
-The numbers of paths before and after this procedure for both epicenter-station and inter-station measurements are shown in Figure 3b.
-The resulting path density of the data used in the tomographic inversion is shown in Figure 7.
-The path density is defined as the number of paths crossing a $2^{\circ}\times2^{\circ}$ equatorial cell.
+This percentage decreases by at least twice at greater epicentral distances.
+To overcome this effect, we introduced procedures for declustering and weighting of data depending on the epicentral distance.
+Our declustering procedure selects data belonging to similar paths, finds the average amplitude for the cluster, and rejects data whose deviation from the average value is more than the Rms value of deviations.

+Further grooming of the data was done after obtaining preliminary tomographic maps of $\gamma_R(\omega)$ by excluding paths to six stations which generated anomalously large residuals.
+Such stations are mainly deployed on islands or very close to the ocean's coast, and they are very sensitive to station-epicenter azimuths.
+The numbers of paths before and after this procedure for both epicenter-station and inter-station measurements are shown in Figure 5.
+The resulting path density of the data used in the tomographic inversion is shown in Figure 7; it is defined as the number of paths crossing a 2°×2° equatorial cell.